- Poor fitting footwear (too tight or too loose).

 - Burns and scalds.

-- First aid must be applied regardless if the blister is intact or broken (e.g Iodine and a simple dressing).
+- First aid, regardless if the blister is intact or broken (e.g Iodine and a simple dressing).

-- In some cases the blister needs to be cut and released if it is causing too much pressure.
-This should be done by a podiatrist with a sterile instrument and in the appropriate location of the blister to allow fluid to be removed most effectively and with minimal trauma under the weight bearing foot.
+- If a blister it is causing too much pressure, it will need to be released.
+This should be done by a podiatrist with a sterile instrument and in the appropriate location to allow fluid to be removed most effectively and with minimal trauma under the weight bearing foot.

 - Antibiotics if infection is evident.